Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Click this button to add a single variant.
 The *Add single variant* window is displayed.

 - [Add multiple variants ![Documents](../../Assets/Icons/Documents.png "[Documents]") ]
   Click this button to add multiple variants.
-The *Select Values* wizard window is displayed.
+The *Select values* wizard window is displayed.

 - ![Cancel](../../Assets/Icons/Cross01.png "[Cancel]") (Cancel)
   Click this button to hide the buttons and return to the *Variants* tab.